History of U.S. foreign policy, 1801–1829: Military action

 After the disastrous start to the War of 1812, Madison accepted a Russian invitation to arbitrate the war and sent Gallatin, John Quincy Adams, and James Bayard to Europe in hopes of quickly ending the war.
 While Madison worked to end the war, the U.S. experienced some military success, particularly at sea.
 The United States had built up one of the largest merchant fleets in the world, though it had been partially dismantled under Jefferson and Madison.
 Madison authorized many of these ships to become privateers in the war, and they captured 1,800 British ships.
 As part of the war effort, an American naval shipyard was built up at Sackets Harbor, New York, where thousands of men produced twelve warships and had another nearly ready by the end of the war.
-The U.S. naval squadron on Lake Erie successfully defended itself and captured its opponents, crippling the supply and reinforcement of British military forces in the western theater of the war.
+The U.S. naval squadron on Lake Erie successfully defended itself and captured its opponents, crippling the supply and reinforcement of British forces in the western theater of the war.
 In the aftermath of the Battle of Lake Erie, General William Henry Harrison defeated the forces of the British and of Tecumseh's Confederacy at the Battle of the Thames.
-The death of Tecumseh in that battle represented the permanent end of armed Native American resistance in the Old Northwest.
+The death of Tecumseh in that battle represented the permanent end of armed Native American resistance to U.S. colonization in the Old Northwest.
 In March 1814, General Andrew Jackson broke the resistance of the British-allied Muscogee in the Old Southwest with his victory at the Battle of Horseshoe Bend.
 Despite those successes, the British continued to repel American attempts to invade Canada, and a British force captured Fort Niagara and burned the American city of Buffalo in late 1813.
 In early 1814, the British agreed to begin peace negotiations in the town of Ghent, and the British pushed for the establishment of an Indian barrier state in the Old Northwest as part of any peace agreement.